microchip-pic-avr-examples/avr64dd32-getting-started-with-tcd-mplabx/README.md

 ## 2. Generating Complementary Driving Signals

-This program shows how to configure the TCD to generate two complementary signals with 50 kHz frequency and 100 ns dead time.
+This program shows how to configure the TCD to generate two non-overlapping, complementary signals with 500 kHz frequency and 200 ns dead-time.

 ### 2.1 Setup